September 2022 - August 2023

 This course aims to give students advanced knowledge of selected issues of international criminal law.
 After dealing briefly with the birth and evolution of international criminal law as a branch of public international law with regard to the so-called core crimes, the course focuses on the legal ingredients of each core crime (war crimes, crimes against humanity, genocide and aggression), with an emphasis on the Rome Statute and the case-law of the International Criminal Court (ICC).
 As for the mechanisms for enforcing international criminal law, the course examines the role of international and mixed tribunals and national criminal jurisdictions in repressing international crimes, focusing in particular on the legitimate grounds of criminal jurisdiction under international law and the question of universal criminal jurisdiction.

 Who is a refugee?
-What is the legal framework currently applicable to those fleeing states affected by armed conflicts like Syria, Iraq or Afghanistan?
-What are the related obligations of European states?
-This course analyzes the main international and regional legal norms governing refugee protection.
+What is the legal framework currently applicable to those fleeing countries affected by armed conflicts and violations of human rights?
+What are the related obligations of host states?
+This course analyses the main international and regional legal norms governing refugee protection.
 It examines the sources of international refugee law, including the 1951 Geneva Convention Relating to the Status of Refugees, and their interaction with human rights law and international humanitarian law.
-It also analyzes the definition of a refugee under both the 1951 Geneva Convention and the Common European Asylum System, the principle of non-refoulement as well as asylum procedures.
-Particular attention is dedicated to the case law of State Parties to the 1951 Geneva Convention.
+It also analyses the definition of a refugee, the principle of non-refoulement as well as asylum procedures.
+Particular attention is dedicated to the case-law of State Parties to the 1951 Geneva Convention.